 2. Designate topic experts

-3. Real-world ties to gamification
+3. Consider gamification

-4. Reputation scores
+4. Calculate reputation scores

 Ah … one of the biggest business buzzwords of the moment, but also an essential one.
 Analytics are definitely important in the online community space.
 Question is: What exactly do you measure?
-You could start with unique visitors to see the broadest level of engagement — who is actually visiting your community, that is — but uniques won’t capture the entire picture.
+You could start with unique visitors to see the broadest level of engagement — who is actually visiting your community, that is — but unique visitors won’t capture the entire picture.